What follows is a list of resources that can be applied specifically to landing page optimization.

-Do This: Get 4-6 peers together to conduct a peer review for the headlines and ledes on the landing page.
+Do this: Get four to six peers together to conduct a peer review for the headlines and ledes on the landing page.

 Ask the question, “Does this make me want to read more?” and rate gut level responses on a scale of 1 (low) to 4 (high).
 If the average score is below 3.2, get specific suggestions on what to change.
 Click here for more on this process.

-Now that your visitor’s been on your landing page for half a second, they’ve had all the time they need to process the visuals & decide if you’re trustworthy.
+Now that your visitor has been on your landing page for half a second, they’ve had all the time they need to process the visuals and decide if you’re trustworthy.